In this article, I am going to share 22 tips to improve trading focus by organizing.

-Have you ever been on a nice, long walk and suddenly there’s pebble in your shoe?
+Have you ever been on a nice, long walk, and suddenly there’s a pebble in your shoe?
 That happened to me the other day.

 I didn’t want to take the time to get rid of that pebble.
 I just wanted to keep walking.

 But the further I walked with that pebble in my shoe, the more it took away my attention from all the things I wanted to notice and enjoy on my walk.

 Funny how little things like that can make such a big difference to our emotional and mental focus.